'Expecting the worst, hoping for the best': Nurse recalls delivering baby on Afghanistan evacuation aircraft - KESQ

 The baby was delivered within 10-15 minutes of the aircraft touching down, said Brymer.
 As the delivery took place, the plane looked “exactly like the photos you see” from the evacuation flights — packed with hundreds of people, Brymer added.

-Asked when she realized things would be okay for the baby and mother, Brymer said: “When the baby came out screaming.
-And we were able to put her on the mum’s chest and [she was] breastfeeding right away.
-I was like ‘okay, we’re good here.'”
+Asked when she realized things would be OK for the baby and mother, Brymer said: “When the baby came out screaming.
+And we were able to put her directly on mom’s chest and get her breastfeeding right away.
+I was like ‘OK, we’re good here.'”

 “I actually feel quite honored and humbled to be a part of this mission.
-And just kind of… the sheer humanity of this,” said Brymer.
+And just kind of — the sheer humanity of this,” said Brymer.
 “I mean, we’re people, they’re people.
-We both want the same things, strong mamas and babies.”
+We both want the same things, healthy and strong mamas and babies.”

 The-CNN-Wire